Finance trends shift fast—explore 5 key processes & tips to stay ahead.

 Why the Budgeting Process Is Vital

 Companies balance their budgets for the same reason individuals do.
-By keeping track of the timing and amounts of income and expenditures, it’s possible to set realistic goals, track deviations in planning, and enforce corrective action.
+By keeping track of the timing and amounts of expected income and expenditures, it’s possible to set realistic goals, track deviations in planning, and enforce corrective action.

 Without enough cash, a business cannot sustain itself, but the advantages of the budgeting process are a little more complex than that.